jiusilimsia/2023-423-jlv7143-hw2/README.md

 ## Docker image and container

-Before we started, please make sure you already configured the AWS CLI with AWS SSO.
+Before we start, please make sure you already configured the AWS CLI with AWS SSO.

 ### Build the Docker image